Chip shortage forces Ford to build trucks without computers

 Automakers have said they don’t expect the chip shortage to get any better before the third quarter of the year.
 Ford has said the shortage could cut its pretax earnings by $1 billion to $2.5 billion, even if it makes up for some of the lost production in the second half of the year.

+Also Thursday, Nissan announced it would temporarily cancel production at factories in Smyrna, Tennessee; Canton, Mississippi; and in Aguascalientes, Mexico, due to the chip shortage.
+Some U.S. production lines will be down from Friday through Monday, while others will be idled just for the weekend.
+Aguascalientes Plant 1 will stop production through Tuesday.

+Affected models include the Murano, Rogue, Maxima, Leaf, Altima, NV Vans, Kicks, Versa and March.

-Volkswagen, Fiat Chrysler (now Stellantis) and Nissan also say they have been affected by the shortage and forced to delay production of some models in order to keep other factories running.
+In addition, Volkswagen and Fiat Chrysler (now Stellantis) also say they have been affected by the shortage and forced to delay production of some models in order to keep other factories running.

 Industry officials say semiconductor companies diverted production to consumer electronics during the worst of the COVID-19 slowdown in auto sales last spring.
 Global automakers were forced to close plants to prevent the spread of the virus.
 When automakers recovered, there weren’t enough chips as demand for personal electronics boomed.